1c3t3a/rust-socketio/README.md

 # Rust-socketio-client

-An implementation of a socket.io client written in the Rust programming language.
+An implementation of a socket.io client written in the rust programming language.
 This implementation currently supports revision 5 of the socket.io protocol and therefore revision 4 of the engine.io protocol.
 If you have any connection issues with this client, make sure the server uses at least revision 4 of the engine.io protocol.

 ## Example usage